 The cultural aspect is not the only factor that puts Japanese language skills in demand.
-Or scholarships in Japan, games, entertaining Anime, J-pop, and J-movies.
+Or scholarships in Japan, games, entertainment, Anime, J-pop, and J-movies.
 With your language skills, you can explore plenty of career options.

 The Japanese language has gained worldwide recognition due to Japan’s economic growth and cultural dominance.